eoludotun/ValidateLongWord/README.md

 # ValidateLongWord
 In the LongestWord class, I declared two String variables, for storing each word of a sentence temporarily, for storing the longest word.

 Similarly, I defined integer variables, storing the length of the temporary word, and initialized with the length of the original string with 0.
-Because whatever there word in the sentence, its length will always be greater than 0.
-However, I've word pattern validation and also null is not allowed too.
+Because whenever there are words in the sentence, its length will always be greater than 0.
+However, I've word pattern validation and ways to validate null value is not allowed too.

 The technique used for taking out words from the sentence one at a time is that we extract all characters one by one and add them to a temporary String variable until I get a space.
 I we get a space, we know that a word has ended.